Adapted from Posie Harwood Brien on Food52.

 Remove from the oven and immediately run a knife or small spatula around the sides to loosen the cake from the sugar coating.
 Let the cake cool for 5 minutes, then turn it out onto a wire rack to finish cooling.

-Ingredients for the Chantilly Cream
+The Chantilly Cream

 1 cup heavy cream

-1 tablespoon vanilla bean paste
+1 teaspoon vanilla bean paste

 2 tablespoons confectioners’ sugar

 Beat the cream with the vanilla bean paste and sugar until stiff peaks form.
-I use a hand-held electric mixer with a small metal bowl and beaters (an extra set) that I always keep in the freezer especially for whipping cream.
+I use a hand-held electric mixer with a small metal bowl and beaters—an extra set—that I always keep in the freezer especially for whipping cream.
 You want the whipped cream to be stable, but don’t overbeat it or it will turn grainy.

 No comments: